-In case you have not heard, KSL recently purchased a multitude of big ski resorts adding to their extensive portfolio and is expected to follow the Vail Resorts Epic Pass model.
-Vail Resorts and KSL now own many of the best ski areas in the US, and follow a Walmart-style approach to skiing by selling very popular inexpensive season passes to the masses that provide a tremendous amount of skiing at all their resorts.
+In case you have not heard, KSL recently purchased a multitude of big ski resorts adding to their extensive portfolio.
+Vail Resorts follows a Walmart-style approach to skiing by selling very popular inexpensive season passes to the masses that provide a tremendous amount of skiing at all their resorts.
 On the surface, this seems like a huge win for skiers in the US with more skiing for less money and endless road trip possibilities with a single season pass.
-Not surprisingly, the Epic Pass is incredibly popular and driving record profits to Vail Resorts, which is why KSL wants in.
+Not surprisingly, the Epic Pass is incredibly popular and driving record profits to Vail Resorts, which is why KSL likely wanted in.

 Walmart is also quite popular and profitable by focusing on selling at a high volume which allows them to offer the lowest prices.
 Walmart is always busy, and so is Vail Resorts.